parse-community/Parse-SDK-Flutter/README.md

   final LiveQuery liveQuery = LiveQuery();
 ```

-Set the query that will be monitored by LiveQuery:
+Set the QueryBuilder that will be monitored by LiveQuery:
 ```dart
   QueryBuilder<ParseObject> query =
     QueryBuilder<ParseObject>(ParseObject('TestAPI'))